ulfalizer/nesalizer/README.md

 The save state is in-memory and not saved to disk yet.

+## Technical ##

+Uses a low-level renderer that simulates the rendering pipeline in the real PPU (NES graphics processor), following the model in [this timing diagram](http://wiki.nesdev.com/w/images/d/d1/Ntsc_timing.png) that I put together with help from the NesDev community.
+(It won't make much sense without some prior knowledge of how graphics work on the NES. :)

+Most prediction and catch-up (two popular emulator optimization techniques) is omitted in favor of straightforward and robust code.
+This makes many effects that require special handling in some other emulators work automagically.
+The emulator currently manages about 6x emulation speed on a single core on my old 2600K Core i7 CPU.

+The current state is appended to a ring buffer once per frame.
+During rewinding, states are loaded in the reverse order from the buffer.
+Individual frames still run "forwards" during rewinding, but audio is added in reverse from the end of the audio buffer instead of from the beginning.
+Getting things to line up properly at frame boundaries requires some care.

+A thirty-minute rewind buffer uses around 1.3 GB of memory for most games.
+There's no attempt to compress states yet, so a lot of memory is wasted.
+The length of the rewind buffer can be set by changing *rewind_seconds* in [**src/save\_states.cpp**](src/save_states.cpp) and rebuilding.

 ## Compatibility ##

 iNES mappers (support circuitry inside cartridges) supported so far: 0, 1, 2, 3, 4, 5 (including ExGrafix, split screen, and PRG RAM swapping), 7, 9, 11, 71, 232.
 This covers the majority of ROMs.